-Although avocado oil it is classed as a vegetable oil, it is actually a fruit since it has a stone – but none-the-less it can yield a staggering 30% oil and in its crude form is a great oil to use as carrier oil when performing aromatherapy massage.
+Although avocado oil it is classed as a vegetable oil, it is actually a fruit since it has a stone – but none-the-less, it can yield a staggering 30% oil.
+It is a great oil to use as carrier oil when performing aromatherapy massage.

 It is often used for clients with dry or mature skins, or people suffering from eczema or psoriasis, and is very useful when treating sun or climate damaged skin that is dehydrated and undernourished, as it is said to help with regenerating the skin and softening the tissue.

 Avocado oil is used to:

 - Moisturise dry and damaged skin – it contains Vit A, Vit D, lecithin and potassium

 - Accelerate wound healing – The fatty acids and linoleic acids are believed to help achieve quicker results

 - Moisturise the scalp – the intense moisturising effect of the oil should help heal dry and flaky skin (incorrectly called dandruff)